 Thereby, the updated lexicon becomes

-\paragraph{Fifth iteration.} The meaning of \TT{I go to grandma now} acquired in the last training step is at variance with the pragmatic implicature discussed in \Sec{sec:intro} because the heating is turned on when it was off previously \citep{Grice69}.
-Therefore, the user utters \TT{no!} First of all, as $u_4 \ne \epsilon$, the user does not consent to the antecedent state $a_4 = H$ and desires consequence $c_4 = \neg H$, instead.
+\paragraph{Fifth iteration.} The meaning of \TT{I am going to grandma} acquired in the last training step is at variance with the pragmatic implicature discussed in \Sec{sec:intro} because the heating is turned on when it was off previously \citep{Grice89}.
+Therefore, the user utters \TT{no!} First of all, as $u_4 \ne \epsilon$, the user does not consent with the antecedent state $a_4 = H$ and desires consequent $c_4 = \neg H$, instead.
 Hence, the agent learns a new meaning

 The learned UMP is then